The Ultimate Guide to Watercolor Types

 Cons of Liquid Watercolors:

-• Hard to use once they dry.
-They can be reused, but the result is typically a bit gritty.
+- Not easy to reactivate.
+They can be reused once they dry, but the result is typically a bit gritty.

-• More expensive.
-A set of Dr. Ph Martin’s liquid watercolors is more expensive than pans or tubes.
+- More expensive.
+A set of Dr. Ph Martin’s liquid watercolors is more costly than pans or tubes.

-• Stain plastic palettes easier.
-Not a deal-breaker, but important to know.
+- Stain plastic palettes easier.
+It’s not a deal-breaker, but it’s important to know.

 Learn more about using watercolor pencils!